Karthikeyan564/karthikeyan564.github.io/content/jobs/au/index.md

 url: 'https://www.annauniv.edu/'
 ---

-- Completed RTL of GPS Baseband Engine (Digital)IC.
+- Implemented RTL changes(in Verilog) to accommodate the modified architecture of the ASIC.
-- Completed Layout of Temperature Sensor (Analog)IC.
+- Wrote test benches to simulate and verify the behavioral functioning of any given module